 They depart every 15 minutes or so.

-If you want to travel by bus from the Penang ferry jetty to Batu Ferringhi, bus 101 leaves every 10 minutes or so and is by far the cheapest way to get out to Penang's beaches.
+If you want to travel by bus from the Penang ferry jetty to Batu Ferringhi beach, take bus 101 which leaves from terminal B every 10 minutes or so and is by far the cheapest way to get out to Penang's beaches.

 For all bus routes around the island we suggest you visit the :